jeremylynch83/drjeremylynch/master.md

 * Difficulty walking or sudden dizziness
 * Sudden weakness and numbness

-Most of the time aneurysm rupture is a serious and dramatic event that would be very noticeable to the patient.
+Aneurysm rupture is a serious and dramatic event that is very noticeable.
 Commonly there is a severe headache, neck, pain, and sensitivity to light, which may be accompanied by loss of consciousness and patients are usually immediately brought to the hospital for further investigation and treatment.

 Rarely, however, aneurysm rupture can produce less noticeable symptoms.
 Typically, there is still a severe headache.
 If you have any concerns you should immediately contact emergency medical services, especially if you’re known to have a brain aneurysm.

 ## Unruptured Brain Aneurysm

-Most aneurysms do not give any symptoms until they rupture.
+Most aneurysms do not cause symptoms until they rupture.
 In rare instances unruptured aneurysms symptoms might include:

 * Pain above and behind an eye
 * Dilated pupil